Liver Diseases

 • Procedures

-• A paracentesis is a procedure that draws out excess liquids that attribute to the swelling in the abdomen
+• A paracentesis is a procedure that draws out excess fluid that accumulates in the abdomen (called ascites)

-• A shunt (TIPS) is sometimes placed in the liver to help manage fluid retention and GI bleeding
+• A shunt (Transjugular Intrahepatic Portosystemic Shunt/TIPS) is sometimes placed in the liver to help manage fluid retention and GI bleeding

 Our team is in close partnership with the IU School of Medicine, meaning new clinical trials and treatment options are always becoming available to our patients.